numerodix/deplint/README.md

 deplint - Dependency linter
 ===========================

-Managing dependencies in Python medium-large projects tends to be tedious and imperfect.
+Managing dependencies in Python medium/large projects tends to be tedious and imperfect.
 Projects tend to adopt one of two conventions:

 * List only top level dependencies in `requirements.txt` (either locked to a